 At its core, solutions marketing frames the purpose of your products and services in the context of the business pressures faced by your customer.
 You put on your customer hat, think about what keeps them up at night and explain how your products can be applied to solve those problems.

 A good illustration of the difference between product marketing and solutions marketing is in the logical flow of a typical customer presentation.
 First product marketing:

 The customer, if she is paying attention, gains a good understanding of the product and why you think it is better than the other guy’s product.
 But you are forcing her do the hard work of figuring out how your product can make her life easier.

 Now a solutions marketing presentation:

-I demonstrate that I understand the customer’s environment, show how an application of technology can provide a solution (value), and then connect it to the product I’m selling.
-Once I’m talking about my product, I can then shift into the logic flow for a product presentation and talk about technology and differentiators – but not before I’ve established the problems it solves and the value it provides.
-I need to earn the right to brag about speeds and feeds!
+We demonstrate that we understand the customer’s environment, show how an application of technology can provide a solution (value), and then connect it to the product we’re selling.
+Once we’re talking about our product, we can then shift into the logic flow for a product presentation and talk about technology and differentiators – but not before we’ve established the problems it solves and the value it provides.
+We need to earn the right to brag about speeds and feeds!